Skip to content

 Advanced Boarding Deployment Example 6

-This game created a tough deployment for the Pirates.
+This scenario had a difficult Pirate deployment.
 The English drew the top half of the board and the Pirates had the left side.
-The English wisely deployed within cannon range of the top left corner of the board.
-This denied the pirates any space in their deployment zone to pull off a flanking maneuver.
+The English deployed in cannon range of the top left corner, denying the Pirates room to set up a flanking maneuver.
 I placed my ships as close to the rear of the English fleet as possible.

-I knew the English Ships of the Line were going to want to avoid being boarded.
-That meant they would deploy facing perpendicular from my deployment zone so they can line up cannon shots and have the best chance to flee.
-As such, I put shoal terrain on the right side of the board, opposite my deployment zone, to create obstacles for the English.
+I knew the English Ships of the Line would want to avoid being boarded.
+That meant they would swing perpendicular to my zone to line up cannon shots.
+To counter this, I placed shoal terrain as an obstacle on the right side of the board, opposite my deployment zone, to limit the English options.

-I immediately pushed to close on the enemy as quickly as possible.
-Once the enemy indicated they would sail around the shallows, I again split my force.
-The larger ships veered to the right to try to get in front of the enemy.
-The Revenge and 6th Rate continued straight on, nipping at the Corvette’s heels.
+I pushed immediately to close the distance.
+Once the English showed they intended to sail around the shallows, I split my force again.
+The larger ships veered right to get in front of the enemy, while the Revenge and 6th Rate continued straight, staying tight behind the Corvette.

 pirates approaching enemy ships from the rear angle. front ships blocking line of sight

-I chose to split my force to avoid sailing into the center of the enemy’s broadsides.
+I split my force to avoid sailing into the center of the enemy’s broadsides.

 oak and iron ship models on a game board with terrain and cards

-Dropping the rear guard Corvette, its wreckage was used to deny LOS to the enemy’s 5th Rate.
+After dropping the rear guard Corvette, I used its wreckage to block line of sight to the enemy 5th Rate.

-While closing on the enemy and facing the Broadsides of the enemy I used the Pirate’s Deception initiative card later in the game than it was intended (We had already engaged in combat).
-But it allowed me to deny the enemy the ability to attack with their cannons.
+While closing on the enemy and facing their broadsides, I played the Pirate Deception initiative card later in the game than intended, since we were already engaged.
+Even so, it let me deny the enemy the ability to fire their cannons at a critical moment.

 Pirate ships doing boarding actions in Oak & Iron

-2 rounds later all ships were in a massive brawl.
-The Revenge and Queen Anne’s Revenge both managed to pull off a board at the rear of two English ships.
+The Revenge and Queen Anne’s Revenge both managed to board the rear of two English vessels.

-The rear ship was taken out of Action and the English were forced to retreat.
-The largest ship in their force only got a single shot off the entire game.
+The trailing English ship was taken out of action, and the rest were forced to retreat.
+Their largest ship only managed a single shot the entire game.
 Pirates victory!

 Boarding Initiative Card Suggestions